Permafrost/Tundra/README.md

 ### tundra.content:deliver

-Delivers arbitrary content (string, bytes, or input stream) to the given destination URI.
+Delivers arbitrary content specified as a string, byte array, IData document, [org.w3c.dom.Node] object, or input stream to the given destination URI.

 Additional delivery protocols can be implemented by creating a service named for the URI scheme in the folder `Tundra/tundra.content.deliver`.